sarobidy19/sarobidy19.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page My other research interest is the study of certain properties of Cayley graphs (hamiltonicity, eigenvalues, symmetry).
 ---

-I am the 2024 Fields-AIMS-Perimeter postdoctoral fellow at the Fields Institute, where I am working with [Ada Chan](https://www.yorku.ca/ssachan/).
+I am a Fields Institute postdoctoral fellow at Carleton University working with [Brett Stevens](https://carleton.ca/math/people/brett-stevens/) and [Steven Wang](https://people.math.carleton.ca/~wang/).
+From July 2024 to June 2025, I was the 2024 Fields-AIMS-Perimeter postdoctoral fellow at the Fields Institute, where I worked with [Ada Chan](https://www.yorku.ca/ssachan/).
 From September 2022 to June 2024, I was a postdoctoral researcher in algebraic graph theory at the University of Primorska, working under the mentorship of [Dragan Marušič](https://www.famnit.upr.si/sl/zaposleni-in-sodelavci/dragan.marusic/).
 I completed my Ph.D in 2022 at the University of Regina under the supervision of  [Karen Meagher](https://uregina.ca/~meagherk/) and [Shaun Fallat](https://uregina.ca/~sfallat/).

 I primarily work on topics in algebraic graph theory.
 I am particularly interested in the part of algebraic graph theory that deals with permutation group theory, spectral graph theory, and association schemes.